False Data Injection Threats in Active Distribution Systems: A Comprehensive Survey: Related Works

-Wang et al. \cite{6837157} reviewed some of the early works on cyber threats in smart meters.
-The work by Elmrabet et al. \cite{Mrabet_Kaabouch_Ghazi_Ghazi_2018} surveyed the attacks on smart grids and proposed a novel classification of cyber threats to smart grids based on methods used by hackers or penetration testers while compromising the grid.
+The authors in \cite{6837157} reviewed some of the early works on cyber threats in smart meters.
+The work by \cite{Mrabet_Kaabouch_Ghazi_Ghazi_2018} surveyed the attacks on smart grids and proposed a novel classification of cyber threats to smart grids based on methods used by hackers or penetration testers while compromising the grid.
 Furthermore, the authors in \cite{7579185} conducted a survey of data integrity attacks with respect to three major security aspects namely the construction of FDI attacks, the impacts of FDI attacks on state estimations for real-time electricity markets and lastly, defense mechanisms against those attacks.

-The work in \cite{10.1504/IJWMC.2015.066756} comprehensively surveyed FDI attacks with respect to power flow models namely Alternating Current and Direct Current.
-Liu et al. \cite{Liu_Li_2017} reviewed the existing literature based on several attack models, financial attack impacts and countermeasures within the transmission, distribution and micro-grid network.
+The work in \cite{10.1504/IJWMC.2015.066756} comprehensively surveyed FDI attacks with respect to power flow models namely Alternating Current and Direct Current. \cite{Liu_Li_2017} reviewed the existing literature based on several attack models, financial attack impacts and countermeasures within the transmission, distribution and micro-grid network.
 Similarly, research works in \cite{7438916} discuss the FDI attack models and their impacts on smart grid operations.
-Different to the previous work, Reda et al. \cite{reda2021comprehensive} surveyed and classified the related works on FDI attacks within all smart grids domains with respect to the attacks models, their attacks and the impacts of such attacks on grids.
+Different to the previous work, \cite{reda2021comprehensive} surveyed and classified the related works on FDI attacks within all smart grids domains with respect to the attacks models, their attacks and the impacts of such attacks on grids.

 As opposed to the existing related works, our manuscript attempts to present a thorough survey and review of the state-of-the-art data integrity attacks and develops a detailed taxonomy of aforementioned attacks with respect to points of attack across the modern distribution networks of power grids.
 A more detailed comparison of our paper against other surveys can be found in Table \ref{tab:comparison} above.